 Study materials — practice exams, prep books, simulators — range from $0 (free resources) to $200–$500 for premium tools.

+Most candidates land in the $1,000 to $1,800 range using an online course and a decent question bank.
 The budget path (PMI membership + discounted online course + member exam fee) can get you certified for under $600.
 The premium path with a boot camp and high-end simulator will run over $2,000.

 The Salary Data: What the Numbers Really Say